 - Bone spurs – These can develop within the tendons that attach muscles to the trochanter.

-The bursa are individual sacs that provide cushioning between bones and adjacent soft tissues.
+The bursa is individual sacs that provide cushioning between bones and adjacent soft tissues.
 They don’t work together and are not susceptible to inflammation spreading from one bursa to another.

 What can happen is not spreading, per se, but evolving inflammation.
 If the activities you’re doing are irritating and inflaming bursa in one area, it would be logical that if you don’t cease the activity you could begin to irritate adjacent bursa.
 In the hips, the bursa that covers the bony point of the hip bone called the greater trochanter is prone to inflammation.
 This is trochanteric bursitis.
 Another bursa, the iliopsoas bursa, is located on the inside of the hip.
 If you have a hip injury or are overusing the hips such as when running, you could cause both bursae to become inflamed.